Periplus of the Erythraean Sea: Rufiji (Tanzania) theory

 Two runs beyond this island [Menuthias = Zanzibar?] comes the very last port of trade on the coast of Azania, called Rhapta ["sewn"], a name derived from the aforementioned sewn boats, where there are great quantities of ivory and tortoise shell.

 Chami summarizes the evidence for Rhapta's location as follows:

 The actual location of the Azanian capital, Rhapta, remains unknown.
 However, archaeological indicators reported above suggest that it was located on the coast of Tanzania, in the region of the Rufiji River and Mafia Island.
 It is in this region where the concentration of Panchaea/Azanian period settlements has been discovered.
 If the island of Menuthias mentioned in the Periplus was Zanzibar, a short voyage south would land one in the Rufiji region.

 The 2nd-century geographer Ptolemy locates Rhapta at latitude 8° south, which is the exact latitude of the Rufiji Delta and Mafia Island.
 The metropolis was on the mainland about one degree west of the coast near a large river and a bay with the same name.
 While the river should be regarded as the modern Rufiji River, the bay should definitely be identified with the calm waters between the island of Mafia and the Rufiji area.
 The peninsula east of Rhapta would have been the northern tip of Mafia Island.
 The southern part of the bay is protected from the deep sea by numerous deltaic small islets separated from Mafia Island by shallow and narrow channels.
 To the north the bay is open to the sea and any sailor entering the waters from that direction would feel as if he were entering a bay.
 Even today the residents identify these waters as a bay, referring to it as a 'female sea', as opposed to the more violent open sea on the other side of the island of Mafia.

 Felix Chami has found archaeological evidence for extensive Roman trade on Mafia Island and, not far away, on the mainland, near the mouth of the Rufiji River, which he dated to the first few centuries.
-Furthermore, J. Innes Miller points out that Roman coins have been found on Pemba island, just north of Rhapta.
+Furthermore, J. Innes Miller points out that Roman coins have been found on Pemba Island, just north of Rhapta.

 Quelimane (Mozambique) theory

-Nevertheless, Carl Peters has argued that Rhapta was near modern-day Quelimane in Mozambique, citing the fact that (according to the Periplus) the coastline there ran down towards the southwest.
+Carl Peters has argued that Rhapta was near modern-day Quelimane in Mozambique, citing the fact that (according to the Periplus) the coastline there ran down towards the southwest.
 Peters also suggests that the description of the "Pyralaoi" (i.e., the "Fire people") – "situated at the entry to the [Mozambique] Channel" – indicates that they were the inhabitants of the volcanic Comoro Islands.
 He also maintains that Menuthias (with its abundance of rivers and crocodiles) cannot have been Zanzibar; i.e., Madagascar seems more likely.